 Stuck on a Vienna layover at the Vienna International Airport (VIE) in Austria?
 You’ll find that there’s plenty to do to keep you busy, both inside and outside the airport.
 The airport is located 12 kms from downtown Vienna which makes the city an accessible destination for those on long layovers.
 If you’re trying to determine whether you can leave the airport during your Vienna layover, click here for useful tips.

 The Vienna airport offers a number of services that will help bide the layover wait.
-You can find an interactive airport map here (Macromedia Flash required) to help you get situated.
+You can find an interactive airport map here to help you get situated.
 There are more than 70 shops, as well as a number of restaurants and cafés.
 On Level 1, there’s a supermarket.
 In addition, you can find two post offices, 10 lounges, and you can also take advantage of the VIP and Business Services.
-Wireless Internet access is available for free in the lounges and within certain ranges.

 If you’re looking to ditch your bags, the airport offers luggage storage at the Baggage Claim in the Arrivals Hall.
 Luggage storage at the Vienna Airport is open from 5:30am to 11:20pm, as well as safe deposit boxes for smaller items.